Markets buoyed by news on trade talks and the Fed chair

 Bank of England (BOE) Monetary Policy Committee member Megan Greene commented last week, “The tariffs actually represent more of a disinflationary risk than an inflationary risk” [for the UK].
 Markets are now close to pricing four rate cuts13 from the BOE.
 Four cuts seem about right to us and, if achieved, should mean mortgage rates move lower.
 Lower mortgage rates should encourage UK households to dip deeper into their pockets and spend more.

-The ECB has led the rate cuts in this cycle and that is starting to help improve consumer confidence and retail sales.
+The ECB has led the rate cuts in this cycle and that's starting to help improve consumer confidence and retail sales.
 Domestic activity in Europe has been improving and this has been reflected in better European equity market performance.

 Over the three weeks ending April 16, 2025, investors withdrew $47 billion from equity mutual funds and ETFs and $50 billion from fixed income mutual funds and ETFs.14 This simultaneous flight from stocks and bonds is unusual and underscores the anxiety surrounding US dollar assets.